tmtsoftware/csw/docs/src/main/multiple-components.md

 If a component wants to publish it's current state then it can use the `currentStatePublisher` provided by `csw-framework` in `ComponentHandlers`.
 More details about the usage of `currentStatePublisher` can ber referred @ref:[here](./framework/publishing-state.md).

-## Deploying Multiple Components in a Container

-## Running components in a Container

-NOTE: the following was moved from the getting starting page.
-I thought it was more appropriate here, but I just cut/paste for now, expecting some of this info will be integrated into this page. -- JLW
 ## Deploying and Running Components

 ### Pre-requisite

-`galil-deploy` project contains applications (ContainerCmd and HostConfig) to run your components, make sure you add necessary dependencies in `galil-deploy` project.
+A project let's say with name `galil-deploy` contains applications (ContainerCmd and HostConfig coming from `csw-framework`) to run components.
+Make sure that necessary dependencies are added in the `galil-deploy`.

 ### Run
-As seen above `galil-deploy` depends on `galil-assembly` and `galil-hcd`, now if you want to start these Assembly and HCD, follow below steps:
+Assuming that `galil-deploy` depends on `galil-assembly` and `galil-hcd`, to start the Assembly and HCD, follow below steps:

  - Run `sbt galil-deploy/universal:packageBin`, this will create self contained zip in `galil-deploy/target/universal` directory
  - Unzip generated zip file and enter into `bin` directory